wzrsee/Demise-cc/README.md

-# leaked or cracked scripts for da hood my dis is Nova#7398
+# leaked and cracked scripts for da hood my dis is Nova#7398